 BioPersimilis (Phytoseiulus persimilis) is a predatory mite, proven outstanding, aggressive, and highly effective against spider mites.
 Spider mites are the primary target of the BioPersimilis.

 BioStratiolaelaps (Stratiolaelaps scimitus) is a soil-dwelling predatory mite whose nymphs and adults feed on fungus gnat larva, thrips pupae and other small invertebrates.
-The primary targets are fungus gnats, thrips, and shore flies are the primary targets of the BioStratiolaelaps.
+The primary targets are fungus gnats, and thrips are the primary targets of the BioStratiolaelaps.

 BioSwirski (Amblyseius swirskii) is an efficient predatory mite used for the control of young stages of the western flower thrips as well as the eggs and young nymphs of whiteflies.
 Spider mites are a secondary target of the BioSwirski.